 SIPP@Brown is a two week residential program for undergraduate students who are interested in pursuing a graduate degree in philosophy and who are members of groups that traditionally have been underrepresented in the field.
-In 2017 the program will run from July 16-July 29.*
+The dates for the 2020 program will be announced later this fall.

-During the program, participants will attend two daily seminars: The Philosophy of Time, taught by Nina Emery, and Global Justice, taught by David Estlund.
-They will also participate in regular social and educational activities arranged by the Brown Department of Philosophy, and in the SIPP@Brown Conference on July 28.
+During the program, participants will attend two daily seminars.
+They will also participate in regular social and educational activities arranged by the Brown Department of Philosophy and in the SIPP@Brown Conference.
 Participants can expect to leave the program with a better understanding of what graduate school in philosophy is like and how to prepare applications for both MA and PhD programs.

 For more information, please email email@example.com.